Installing Web SDK

 🚀 Installing the SDK

-Install the SDK using your preferred package manager:
+Install the SDK into your own project using your preferred package manager:

 npm install perso-interactive-sdk-web